aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 On the Aptos devnet, the time between submission and confirmation is within seconds.

 :::tip Read more
-See [Life of a Transaction](/guides/basics-life-of-txn) for a comprehensive description of the Aptos transaction lifecycle.
+See [Aptos Blockchain Deep Dive](/guides/basics-life-of-txn) for a comprehensive description of the Aptos transaction lifecycle.
 :::

 ### Constructing a transaction